By MICK ROBERTS ©

 The popular tourists’ road remained closed to traffic for over two and a half years while the NSW Government built the $40 million Sea Cliff Bridge to bypass the land slide prone thoroughfare between Clifton and Coalcliff.

 The road closure caused a dramatic loss in business, forcing publican Cornelia Ignjatovic to call last drinks at the historic watering hole on November 23, 2003.
-Despite continuing reports that WIN Television plan to have beer flowing again at the old pub, almost a decade later (2013) it remains closed.

 The Imperial was the village’s second pub, joining the Clifton Inn, which had been servicing the big thirsts of the local coal miners since 1879.